-Popular services like Gmail, Yahoo, and Mail.com offer several free options for your business email.
-While these services do not provide a yourcompany.com option, they do offer a cheap alternative for the small business on a budget and for those not quite ready to establish a full web presence.
-When choosing a free email service, create an account like you would for your personal email but instead use your company name; example: email@example.com.
-Once you do that, you are all set to start giving out a email address for your company.
+Popular services like Gmail, Yahoo, and Mail.com offer free options for your business email.
+While these services do not provide a @yourcompany.com option, they do offer a cheap alternative for the small business on a budget and for those not quite ready to establish a full web presence.
+When choosing a free email service, create an account the same way you would for your personal email but instead use your company name; example: firstname.lastname@example.org.
+Once you do that, you are all set to start giving out an email address for your company.

+In most cases, if you have a hosting account, you are entitled to set up email addresses via your hosting plan.
 Name.com offers three free email package options for hosting customers, with multiple email addresses that all flow through a central mailbox.
-This is the most common practice when establishing a company email, mostly because it’s an almost auto-pilot way to do so.
-Your hosting service, for many businesses, is your one-stop setup.
-They can handle your domain registration, your email creation, and design your website.
+This is the most common practice when establishing a company email, mostly because it’s an auto-pilot way to do so.
+Your hosting service, for many businesses, is a one-stop shop.
+They can handle your domain registration, your email creation, and general account management.

-Establishing a business email is as simple as creating an account; after choosing a business name and picking a password the rest is practically automatic, especially if you are setting up a domain registration or hosting in the same breath.
+Establishing a business email is as simple as creating a hosting account; after choosing a business name and picking a password via cPanel the rest is practically automatic, especially if you are setting up a domain registration or hosting in the same breath.